bormaxi8080/osint-timeline/DRAFT.md

 Within the realm of Google Fact Check Tools, you'll come across two useful companions: the Fact Check Explorer and the Fact Check Markup Tool.
 Take a closer look at them right here: https://toolbox.google.com/factcheck/explorer

+OSINT Resources by Country - OSINT Resources repository, organized by country.
+Here you'll find a collection of links to various OSINT tools, websites, and projects that are specific to different countries.
+Feel free to contribute by adding more resources through pull requests!: https://github.com/wddadk/OSINT-for-countries

 ChatGPT in terminal without needing API keys: https://github.com/aandrew-me/tgpt

+Instagram Explorer by OSINT Combine - This tool is designed to make finding images by date on Instagram at particular locations easier and more efficient: https://www.osintcombine.com/instagram-explorer

+Plate Recognizer - Automatic License Plate Recognition software that works in all environments, optimized for your location: https://platerecognizer.com/

+A Curated list of Awesome Python Scripts that Automate Stuffs: https://github.com/hastagAB/Awesome-Python-Scripts

+Discord-OSINT - OSINT Discord resources that may be useful for searching or pivotting on Discord: https://github.com/wddadk/Discord-OSINT

+Data-OSINT - You can find links to data acquisition websites.
+Some sites will charge you for their service, however some will also offer a small amount of data for free.
+Always remember to consider what data you are allowed or not allowed to collect.
+When researching data, always be careful what you click or download as malware maybe present.
+Telegram is included however you will have to find groups and bots on the platfrom and these change frequently: https://github.com/cqcore/Data-OSINT

+osint4all start.me OSINT tools & services collection: https://start.me/p/L1rEYQ/osint4all

+FavFreak - Weaponizing favicon.ico for BugBounties , OSINT and what not: https://github.com/devanshbatham/FavFreak

 BryteSpray - Brute-Forcing from Nmap output - Automatically attempts default creds on found services: https://github.com/x90skysn3k/brutespray